lexicHQ/docs/debugging-facebook-bot.md

 # Debugging Facebook Bot

 Its often hard to push changes to facebook and debug your bot.
-Recime CLI provides built-in support for facebook debugging.
+Recime CLI (1.1.7+)provides built-in support for facebook debugging.

 In order to start your debug server while you are in your project folder, type the following command: